 I am a big fan of inflatables because I think they are super convenient, compact, typically very light and easier to carry, and generally more affordable than hard shell crafts.
 There’s also a fair bit of options (and brands) you can browse and choose from online, or locally, Camper’s Village sells some, so you should also be able to find one that suits your needs—large, small, more heavier duty, wider, etc.

 Mike and I have actually been eyeing up this foldable, hard plastic origami kayak Oru Kayak or a seemingly indestructible Sea Eagle Kayak.
 Our adventure friends also love the Kokopelli and Alpacka Raft brands.
-But these are bigger financial investments (if you want ones that are big enough for two, or for pets), and we have a few home reno-related purchases we’re doing this summer, along with our upcoming IVF treatment, so we decided this summer wasn’t the summer for a pricier inflatable purchase—and you have to think about how often you think you’ll get out on the water to use an investment item like that.
+But these are much bigger financial investments (if you want ones that are big enough for two, or for pets), and we have a few home reno-related purchases we’re doing this summer, along with our upcoming IVF treatment, so we decided this summer wasn’t the summer for a pricier inflatable purchase—and you have to think about how often you think you’ll get out on the water to use an investment item like that.